-The city has over 2.2 million visitors each year, meaning there's plenty of potential for short term letting in Edinburgh if you're thinking about becoming an Airbnb host.
+The city has over 2.2 million visitors annually, meaning there's plenty of potential for short-term letting in Edinburgh if you're considering becoming an Airbnb host.

 Edinburgh Airport, located in Scotland, is the busiest airport in Scotland.
-The new terminal will be built on the site of the old car park, and it's expected to handle more than 10 million passengers a year.
+The new terminal will be built on the old car park site, and it's expected to handle more than 10 million passengers a year.

-This expansion comes as no surprise when you consider how popular Edinburgh has become over recent years.
-In fact, if you want to stay close to all that this beautiful city has to offer but avoid having your house filled with noisy tourists at all hours of day or night (and let's face it--who doesn't?), then renting out your home through Airbnb may be just what you need!
+This expansion is no surprise when considering how popular Edinburgh has become over recent years.
+If you want to stay close to all that this beautiful city has to offer but avoid having your house filled with noisy tourists at all hours of day or night (and let's face it--who doesn't?), then renting out your home through Airbnb may be just what you need!

-Edinburgh is one of Scotland's most popular tourist destinations with over 2.2 million people visiting the Scottish capital each year.
-It boasts many historic sites such as Edinburgh Castle and Holyrood Palace, as well as modern attractions such as Princes Street Gardens which hosts festivals throughout the summer months including Fringe Festival (the world's largest arts festival) and Tattoo (a traditional military display).
+Edinburgh is one of Scotland's most popular tourist destinations, with over 2.2 million people visiting the Scottish capital yearly.
+It boasts many historical sites, such as Edinburgh Castle and Holyrood Palace, and modern attractions, such as Princes Street Gardens, which hosts festivals throughout the summer, including Fringe Festival (the world's largest arts festival) and Tattoo (a traditional military display).

 Scotland's capital is home to over 22,000 businesses owned by women and employs a further 30,000 women.

-In fact, Edinburgh has been named as the UK's most entrepreneurial city for women by PwC twice in recent years - no wonder so many travelers want to visit!
+Edinburgh has been named the UK's most entrepreneurial city for women by PwC twice in recent years - no wonder many travellers want to visit!

-Now that we have enough information why Edinburgh can be the next hotspot for Airbnb businesses, let’s take a closer look at the legalities involved in letting a rental place in Edinburgh!
+Now that we have enough information on why Edinburgh can be the next hotspot for Airbnb businesses let’s take a closer look at the legalities involved in letting a rental place in Edinburgh!

-A short-term let is a property that is rented out for a period of less than 28 days.
+A short-term let is a property rented out for less than 28 days.
 Short-term lets are often called holiday lets, holiday rentals or vacation rentals.

 They may also be known as 'mini hotels' because they provide similar facilities to hotels and guest houses - such as linen and towels - but at much lower costs to the customer.